 - Summit Hall Solar Thermal - Summit Residence Hall hosts a commercial scale solar thermal system.
 This system preheats water used by the 333 students living in Summit Residence Hall.

 - The Living Green residential learning community offers students the opportunity to continue their education on sustainable practices in a residential setting.

 Student Union Solar Thermal System - (1st REI-funded project)

-Yearly savings from PSU Initiatives
+Yearly savings from PSU Initiatives are as follows: